Local body elections

 These government websites cover local body elections, why these elections are held, and important information for voters and candidates standing for elections.

-This official website of local governments of New Zealand has all the information you need to understand local bodies, their work and how members get elected.
+This official website of local governments of New Zealand has also has information about how members get elected.

-Select the tab Local Government in NZ and go to Local Elections.
+Select the tab Local Government in New Zealand and go to Local Elections and voting.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on this website.
 This can tell you what the company’s mission and values are.